A Tera-Scale Planet

 Over a trillion tons of carbon dioxide has accumulated in the atmosphere.
 The rest has gone into the ocean, where it has contributed to ocean acidification, or into the land.

-Electricity generation hit 1 trillion watts (TW) worldwide in 1988.
-The world exceeded 2 TW in 2010, and world electricity usage is now around 2.5 TW.
-That’s about 330 W per person, although the usage is very unequally distributed among groups.
+Electricity generation in 1985 was a little over a 1 trillion watts (TW).
+The world exceeded 2 TW in 2004, and world electricity generation is now around 3.2 TW.
+That’s about 410 W per person, although the usage is very unequally distributed across the world.

 Can a tera-scale planet Earth be sustainable?
 Yes.
 There is enough power to feed and provide basic needs even for a population much larger than today’s, with everyone having a high standard of living.
 It is not, however, sustainable to support an economic system that requires continuous growth.